The BEST KEPT Weight Loss Secrets

 IF {calories consumed +/-20% - calories not absorbed} < estimated calories burned through {RMR + TEF + TEPA (EAT + NEAT)} THEN calorie deficit THEN weight loss (or not)

-While I can’t argue with the basic laws of thermodynamics, relying on this formula has many drawbacks and limitations:
+While I can’t argue with the basic laws of thermodynamics, I think we can all agree that relying on this formula has many drawbacks, challenges and limitations:

 Why Calorie Deficit Diets Only Work Short Term